DanilGolikov/UtilityJmeterFunctions/README.md

  - generateINN_natural - a function that generates a valid INN for a natural entity
  - generateOGRN - a function that generates a valid OGRN

-The second jar file should be put in %jmeter%\lib\ext
+The "Custom_functions-0.0.1-SNAPSHOT-jar-with-dependencies.jar" should be put in %jmeter%\lib\ext

 ![image](https://user-images.githubusercontent.com/80261859/177599695-e097f24d-b327-4ef6-978e-63d2bbfa06cd.png)